Z3TA/webide/plugin/static_site_generator/README.txt

 Static Site Generator for JZedit
 ================================

+Make web pages in HTML, Markdown or place a Microsoft Word file in the site folder, and it will be compiled to a html web page!

 See demo/ folder for an example site.

-Select site: Ctrl + F9
+Show interface: Ctrl + F9
 Preview site: F9
+Publish site: Ctrl + Shift + F9

 Scripting
 ---------

-Files named: index.htm, index.html, default.htm, default.html, *.xml, *.nodejs
-Will be seached for <?JS ?> tags for eval.
+Files named: index.htm, index.html, default.htm, default.html, *.xml, or *.nodejs will be seached for <?JS ?> tags for evaluation/compiling.

 Write to the document using: document.write("string")

+NodeJS modules can be accessed via: require("Module name or path")

-Data about the document can be found in the document object.
-Examples: documet.* title, language, keywords, lead, created, changed, url, folder, root, alert, all
+Data about the document can be found in the document.* object:

+document.title =   The title tag, or the first H1 tag if no title exist. document.language, document.keywords,
+document.created,
+document.changed,
+document.url,

 document.all    Array of all pages on the site document.alert  Sends an alert to the editor, used for debugging <!-- implement! document.root
 document.folder
-document.lead   Takes data from eaither meta description or abstract html tag.

-NodeJS modules can be accessed via: require("Module name or path")
+document.lead   The content of the <abstract> tag, or <meta description> if no abstract tag is found.
+Or the first paragraph if neither is found.

+You can have multiple body-onloads, title, meta keyword, and script tags, for example in both header.htm and the some_new_page.htm.
+Then they will be uniquely merged.